cosinekitty/astronomy/source/python/README.md

 | [`Observer`](#Observer) | `observer` | A location near the Earth's mean sea level that define's the observer's horizon. |

 ### Returns: [`RotationMatrix`](#RotationMatrix)
-A rotation matrix that converts HOR to EQD at `time` and for `observer`.
+A rotation matrix that converts HOR to EQJ at `time` and for `observer`.

 ---